The First 100 Days with AutoX’s Fully Driverless RoboTaxi

 The AutoX Team @ May 7, 2021

-The launch of AutoX’s fully driverless RoboTaxi in January 2021 was a major milestone for AutoX as it provided the first commercial RoboTaxi service in China and made AutoX the second company in the world to operate a RoboTaxi service without a safety driver in the vehicle.
+The launch of AutoX’s fully driverless RoboTaxi in January 2021 was a major milestone for AutoX as it provided the first commercial RoboTaxi service in Asia and made AutoX the second company in the world to operate a RoboTaxi service without a safety driver in the vehicle.

 A representative from the AutoX operations team said the fully driverless RoboTaxi service has been "well received" by Shenzhen residents and officials alike.
 Within the first 100 days of operation, AutoX RoboTaxi has won over a group of loyal users from the traditional ride-hailing market.